UMWEDU/umw-careercenter-sync/_pages/veterans-resources.md

 <div class="mid-content">
 <div class="additional-list">
 <ul class="devine-list">
- 	<li>MARINE GUNNERY SERGEANT JOHN DAVID FRY SCHOLARSHIP <span class="click-more"><a href="http://www.benefits.va.gov/gibill/docs/factsheets/fry_scholarship.pdf" target="_blank" rel="noopener noreferrer">READ MORE </a></span>Children whose parents died in the line of duty after Sept.
+ 	<li>MARINE GUNNERY SERGEANT JOHN DAVID FRY SCHOLARSHIP: Children whose parents died in the line of duty after Sept.
 10, 2001 can receive up to 36 months of educational benefits at the 100 percent level.
 Benefits are available until a beneficiary’s 33rd birthday, but cannot be used in conjunction with the Yellow Ribbon program.</li>
  	<li class="mRGtnun float-right">SWIFT TRANSPORTATION COMPANY <span class="click-more"><a href="http://www.truckinginfo.com/news/story/2012/03/swift-offers-driving-academy-scholarships-for-veterans.aspx" target="_blank" rel="noopener noreferrer">READ MORE</a> </span>Veterans interested in a trucking career can look to Swift Transportation for help with tuition assistance.
 The company has provided full scholarships to veterans to attend a Swift Academy of their choosing.
 Selective Reservists (including National Guard) are eligible for $1,000 scholarships.
 Both scholarships require a one-year commitment.</li>
- 	<li>MILITARY OFFICERS ASSOCIATION OF AMERICA <span class="click-more"><a href="http://www.moaa.org/Main_Menu/Access_Member_Benefits/Educational_Assistance/Loans,_Scholarships_and_Grants/Student_Loan_Programs.html" target="_blank" rel="noopener noreferrer">READ MORE</a></span> This organization makes interest-free loans available to students under the age of 24 who are children of former, active or retired officers or enlisted military personnel.
+ 	<li>MILITARY OFFICERS ASSOCIATION OF AMERICA: This organization makes interest-free loans available to students under the age of 24 who are children of former, active or retired officers or enlisted military personnel.
 Students must be pursuing a full-time undergraduate program and can receive interest-free loans for amounts up to $5,500 that are renewable for up to five years.</li>
  	<li class="mRGtnun float-right">SURVIVORS’ AND DEPENDENTS’ EDUCATIONAL ASSISTANCE PROGRAM <span class="click-more"><a href="http://www.benefits.va.gov/gibill/survivor_dependent_assistance.asp" target="_blank" rel="noopener noreferrer">READ MORE</a> </span>Educational benefits are provided to eligible beneficiaries of veterans who are completely disabled from a service-related injury or whom have died as a result of duty or from a service-obtained injury.
 Benefits can be used to toward apprenticeships, certificate and degree programs and on-the-job training.</li>
  	<li>NAVY/MARINE CORPS RELIEF SOCIETY <span class="click-more"><a href="http://www.nmcrs.org/pages/education-loans-and-scholarships" target="_blank" rel="noopener noreferrer">READ MORE</a></span> Interest-free loans and grants are available to the children of veterans (including deceased) and active-duty military personnel dependents who want to pursue a two- or four-year undergraduate education at an accredited institution.</li>
- 	<li class="mRGtnun float-right">TROOPS TO TEACHERS <span class="click-more"><a>READ MORE</a></span> This federal and state funded program helps former and current members of the U.S. military pursue training to start a second career as a teacher.
+ 	<li class="mRGtnun float-right">TROOPS TO TEACHERS: This federal and state funded program helps former and current members of the U.S. military pursue training to start a second career as a teacher.
 Stipends may be available to eligible candidates.</li>
  	<li>PARALYZED VETERANS OF AMERICA <span class="click-more"><a href="http://www.pva.org/find-support/membership/scholarship-program" target="_blank" rel="noopener noreferrer">READ MORE</a></span> Members of Paralyzed Veterans, their spouses, and their unmarried children may be eligible for scholarship money to attend an accredited school or university.
 More than $300,000 has been awarded since the founding of the scholarship program in 1986.</li>
  	<li class="mRGtnun float-right">VETERANS EDUCATION ASSISTANCE PROGRAM <span class="click-more"><a href="http://www.benefits.va.gov/gibill/veap.asp" target="_blank" rel="noopener noreferrer">READ MORE</a></span> Veterans who have contributed to an education fund with deductions from their military paycheck will have these matched by the VA on a 2-to-1 basis and can use these funds to seek a certificate or college degree, licensing and certifications, correspondence courses, and more.
 Veterans that served between 1977 and 1985 may be eligible for this program.</li>
  	<li>PAT TILLMAN FOUNDATION <span class="click-more"><a href="http://pattillmanfoundation.org/our-story/" target="_blank" rel="noopener noreferrer">READ MORE </a></span>Veterans and their spouses who show leadership potential are eligible for scholarships through this foundation.
 More than $4.6 million in scholarships has already been given, many to students pursuing degrees at the master’s and doctorate levels.</li>